lr508/lr508.github.io/tennis.md

 The aim of this project was to use past WTA match data to attempt to successfully predict tennis results.

-## Data Loading and Preprocessing
+---

-The first step involves importing the necessary libraries and loading the dataset.
-This section is messy as I was learning and so imported many modules that I didn't actually end up using.
+The module importing section is messy as I was learning and so imported many modules that I didn't actually end up using.
-The data co

-### Code Block 1: Imports
 ```python
 import sklearn
 import pandas as pd